MichaelJL3/MulticoreProgramming/lab0/README.md

 ##MAKEFILE

-compilation is extremely theres a makefile with a number of special flags and execution styles
+compilation is extremely simple, there's a makefile with a number of special flags and execution styles

 for simple compilation and execution that meets the assignment standards
-	make comp > compiles default version uses vectors make exec > executes any compiled version make exec_pipe > executes and pipes output to file useful when 					 using the debug modes below
+	make comp > compiles default version uses vectors

+	make exec > executes any compiled version

+	make exec_pipe > executes and pipes output to file useful when 					 using the debug modes below

 there are also more complex modes